GEM-benchmark/GEM-benchmark.github.io/web/data/2023/workshop.md

 You can submit directly through [SoftConf](https://softconf.com/emnlp2023/GEM2023).
 Please select the track you are submitting to during the submission.

-We additionally welcome presentations by authors of papers in the Findings of the EMNLP (details to be announced at a later date).
+We additionally welcome presentations by authors of papers in the Findings of the EMNLP.
+The selection process is managed centrally by the workshop chairs for the conference and we thus cannot respond to all individual inquiries.
+However, we will try our best to accomodate your requests.

 ### Shared Task
 We are organizing a shared task focused on multilingual summarization, including human and automatic evaluation.
 The Shared Task will be run "Backwards": the workshop will serve as a platform to pre-register your hypotheses.
 More info on how to participate to come!